athityakumar/colorls/README.md

 A Ruby script that colorizes the `ls` output with color and icons.
 Here are the screenshots of working example on an iTerm2 terminal (Mac OS), `oh-my-zsh` with `powerlevel9k` theme and `powerline nerd-font + awesome-config` font with the `Solarized Dark` color theme.

 ![Example #1](readme/usage1.png)

+*If you're interested in knowing the powerlevel9k configuration to get this prompt, have a look at [this gist](https://gist.github.com/athityakumar/1bd5e9e24cd2a1891565573a893993eb).*

 # Table of contents